osalvador/dbax-lite/doc/Installation.md

 ```

-The RESOURCE role has the following grants:
+RESOURCE role has the following grants:

 ```sql
 CREATE PROCEDURE